 There are some standard and commonly used floor paints at Rawlins Paints which are also available in winter grade versions – for a more uniformed colour finish across different environmental areas, such as walk in freezers and the accompanying restaurant kitchen floor.

-Paints and coatings which aren't specifically manufactured and developed with low temperatures application in mind can have disastrous results if used in environments which are too cold for them.
-Not only can the product become thicker and difficult to apply it can impair the overall performance of the product long term.
-Therefore, it is advised that a purpose made low temperature paint is used to get the full benefits from a new floor paint system.
-Water-based paints, on the other-hand, will freeze at low temperatures and be critically affected by the slower evaporation rates.
+Paints and coatings which aren't specifically manufactured and developed with low temperature application in mind can have disastrous results if used in environments which are too cold for them.
+Not only can the product become thicker and difficult to apply, it can impair the overall performance of the product long term.
+Therefore, it is advised that a purpose-made low temperature paint is used to get the full benefits from a new floor paint system.

 Small drops in temperature can extend the recoat times of many paints.
 Winter grade, or low temperature paints, are specifically designed to improve and reduce the time between recoats.
-They are also designed to offer improved consistency, adhesion properties, durability and colour to areas where the temperature may differ from different areas on the same structure – more noticeable on metal, as opposed to wood surfaces.
+They are also designed to offer: